vercre/vc/docs/src/contributing/index.md

 # Contributing

-We're excited to work on Vercre and hope you will be too!
-This guide should help you get up and running with Vercre development.
+We're excited to work on Credibil VC and hope you will be too!
+This guide should help you get up and running with Credibil VC development.
 But first, make sure you've read our [Code of Conduct](./coc.md).

-Vercre is ambitious, with much work to be done to achieve full compliance with the core OpenID specifications.
+Credibil VC is ambitious, with much work to be done to achieve full compliance with the core OpenID specifications.
 And while we're confident we can achieve our goals, we see many opportunities for others to get involved and help get there more quickly.

 ## Join Our Chat

-We chat about Vercre development on [Zulip](https://vercre.zulipchat.com/) — join us!.
+We chat about Credibil VC development on [Zulip](https://credibil.zulipchat.com/) — join us!.

-If you're having trouble building Vercre, aren't sure why a test is failing, or have any other questions, feel free to ask on Zulip.
+If you're having trouble building Credibil VC, aren't sure why a test is failing, or have any other questions, feel free to ask on Zulip.
 Not everything we hope to do with these projects is reflected in the code or documentation yet, so if you see things that seem missing or that don't make sense, or even that just don't work the way you expect them to, we're also